o1-labs/rfcs/xxxx-zkcpu-and-message-passing.md

 The execution of both specialised zkCPU can happen in parallel, and the verification of both executions can be done succintly, in addition to the verification of the messages shared by the machines.
+The message-passing accumulator must be equal to zero, meaning that all messages written have been read.

 ### Example between MIPS and Keccak zkCPU

 ## Open questions

-How can we represent a communication channel where more than one messages are written by $M_{1}$ and later read by $M_{2}$?
+- How can we represent a communication channel where more than one messages are written by $M_{1}$ and later read by $M_{2}$?
 At the moment, we could simply use different shared tapes.
 The shared tapes would be "one-time" use.
+- How to extend to more than 2 machines?
+- Can we add permissions to the shared tape?
+For instance, we would like to forbid that M_{1} write into the tape or also that M_{2} can only read messages from M_{1}.

 ## Implementation